SAFF 2024 :: SATURDAY MATINEES

 KABIR THE LEGOMASTER

-Young filmmaker, Kabir Sethi, has made a short movie, which is a complication of several short Lego stop motion movies that he makes.
+Young filmmaker, Kabir Sethi, has made a short movie, which is a compilation of several short Lego stop motion movies that he makes.
 He also has his own YouTube channel.

 3:30 PM – 5:40 PM – LATE AFTERNOON 2 – THEATER 2